TuiMao233/unplugin-svgo/README.md

 ## Unocss (preset-icons)

-unplugin-svgo provides a custom loader for `@unocss/preset-icons`, which makes it easy to optimize icons for use in Unocss without the need to load unplugin-svgo.
+unplugin-svgo provides a custom loader for [@unocss/preset-icons](https://unocss.dev/presets/icons), which makes it easy to optimize icons for use in Unocss without the need to load unplugin-svgo.

-> If you use unplugin-icons, the FileSystemIconLoader still works on unplugin-icons.
+> If you use [unplugin-icons](https://github.com/antfu/unplugin-icons), the FileSystemIconLoader still works on unplugin-icons.

 ```ts
 import Icons from '@unocss/preset-icons'